Rate this page:

 Jira expressions is a domain-specific language designed with Jira in mind, evaluated on the Jira Cloud side.
 It can be used to evaluate custom code in the context of Jira entities.

-Several REST API operations and app modules make use of Jira expressions:
+Several Jira REST API operations, Forge modules, and Connect modules make use of Jira expressions.

 The REST API operation to evaluate expressions can be used to test expressions.
 The operation can also be a useful way to retrieve data.
 For example, you can build an efficient and lightweight view of issue comments by fetching a small set of data (ID, author, and the content excerpt) with this expression: